Condominium Management

 Inspections Program

-The CMRAO has initiated a risk-based inspections program to monitor and confirm that condominium managers and provider businesses are complying with key requirements under the Condominium Management Services Act, 2015 (CMSA) and its regulations.
+The CMRAO has a risk-based inspections program to monitor and confirm that condominium managers and provider businesses are complying with key requirements under the CMSA and its regulations.

 Public Registry